Abraham & Lincoln

-Abraham & Lincoln is a 2007 Indian Malayalam Language Action-Thriller film directed by Pramod Pappan and written by Dennis Joseph.
-The film stars Kalabhavan Mani and Rahman starring in the titular roles, with Shweta Menon, Neha Pendse, Anoop Menon, Bineesh Kodiyeri, Rajan P. Dev, Salim Kumar and Baburaj in supporting roles.
-The film is inspired by the 2004 Hindi film Dhoom.
+Abraham & Lincoln is a 2007 Indian Malayalam language action-thriller film directed by Pramod Pappan and written by Dennis Joseph.
+The film stars Kalabhavan Mani and Rahman starring in the titular roles, with Shweta Menon, Neha Pendse, Anoop Menon, Bineesh Kodiyeri, Rajan P. Dev, Salim Kumar, and Baburaj in supporting roles.
+The film was inspired from the 2004 Hindi film, Dhoom.
 It is the first Malayalam film to use the Bullet time effect for its action sequences.